A-kly/School-Vault/STAT 151/Data and Variables.md

 3. Connect the quartiles to make a box, and then connect the box to the adjacent values with lines.
 4. Plot each potential outlier with an asterisk
 ![[Pasted image 20230920101230.png]]
+- Remember, Q2 is median.
+**Note:** Boxplots can can be used to compare two data sets as shown in the following example.
+Researchers measured skinfold thickness, an indirect indicator of body fat, of samples of runners and non-runners in the same age group.
+The sample data, in millimetres (mm), are presented below.
+Use boxplots to compare these two data sets, paying special attention to center and variation. ![[Pasted image 20230920101809.png]]